cutdigital/mcut/README.md

 # Source code and test applications

 The source code is available for your perusal and evaluation.
 You can access right here on Github.
-This is an opportunity for you to trial and experiment with MCUT for you needs.
+This is an opportunity for you to trial and experiment with MCUT for your needs.
 Here is a quick example of how you clone and build the library:

 * `git clone https://github.com/cutdigital/mcut.git`
 * `mkdir build`